stregawolf/GlobalGameJam2017/README.md

-# GlobalGameJam2017

-* VR Wave shooter 2017
+# Wacky Wavy Inflatable Tube Men EXTREME

+* About
+* How to play
+* Credits